 Before today’s technological and industrial advancements, our ancestors had to make do with whatever nature had to offer.
 They learned how to start a fire with a branch and a rock.
 They made weapons out of sharp stones and sturdy sticks.
 They made their homes out of just about anything that could protect them from any kind of weather.

 Though this knowledge is in danger of being forgotten, it can still help us through dire and critical circumstances wherein we have to fight for our survival.

 In these situations, we can expect that we will have almost nothing to go by and the only help that we can reach immediately is nature.
 Without some basic knowledge, we might as well be doomed.

-Unbeknownst to many, we don’t need to ransack a supermarket and pharmacy to get materials to make a heat source or to treat wounds.
-Pine resin, more commonly known as tar, is one of the most need-to-know survival materials.
+Unknown to many, we don’t need to ransack a supermarket and pharmacy to get materials to make a heat source or to treat wounds.
+Pine resin, more commonly known as tar, is an important survival material.

 SURVIVAL USES OF TAR